 In this situation, you can deduct the cost of the samples.
-But if you include the samples in your inventory, their cost will already be figured into the cost of goods sold.
 If you purchase samples separately from the products you sell, you can deduct their cost as an ordinary and necessary business expense.

 Do not deduct the cost of the same item twice.
 If the item was included in inventory, you cannot deduct it as a business expense.
 The item will already be a part of the cost of goods sold.